ekipi/client/ekipi-client/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --port {port}` for a dev server.
+Navigate to `http://localhost:{port}/`.
 The app will automatically reload if you change any of the source files.

+## Node Server
+This application requires the Nodejs application running.
+Clone and run the application from git@github.com:ekipi/codeshare.git

 ## Code scaffolding